Delicious Sakura Japanese Cuisine: Ultimate Flavor Guide

 Basic Dashi and Stock Making

 Dashi is a staple ingredient in Japanese food.
 It is used in many dishes and even as an ingredient in miso soup.
 You need katsuobushi (dried bonito flakes) to make dashi.
 Soak the kombu in water, then cook and strain it.
-Put in to make dashi the katsuobushi and let it steep over low heat.
+Add the katsuobushi to make dashi and let it steep over low heat.

 Strain and store as is.
 Dashi is usable for a few days in the fridge and freezes well for later use.